different-ai/zero-finance/README.md

 ## Philosophy

-hypsqrl is built on the notion of "eventually invisibile softare" it is meant to be less and less present in your life if it does its job well.
+hypsqrl is built on the notion of **eventually invisible softare** it is meant to be less and less present in your life if it does its job well.
 It will take a while to get there but we believe the best productivity app is the one you do not need spend time on.

 ## Integrations